lanistor/react-keeper/README.md

   ```

 * ***Pages Cache***
-  1. Use `lock` tag to lock a page.
+  1. Use `cache` tag to lock a page.
-  3. Use `page hook` to hold a will-unmount's page when open a new page.
+  3. Use `CacheLink` Component to hold a will-unmount's page when open a new page.

 * ***Memory of scroll position***